 because some drivers mistakenly see the twin carriageway roads as being a dual-carriageway, instead of separate bus-only and public carriageways.

 Perhaps this is because the road signs and markings are not as clear / easy to see as they need to be, although it would also help if car drivers were more observant - and actually understood the road signs (which amazingly they sometimes do not!)
 To make identification less easy the car was allowed to travel a distance away from the camera before the image was captured.

-In Holland a fleet of 13 electronically guided distinctively styled motorbuses are used on the 'Phileas' system which links Eindhoven City Centre with its airport and Veldhoven.
-This features a pioneering guidance technology based on magnetic beacons, which is known as Frog - this being an acronym for Free Ranging On Grid navigation technology.
-Phileas buses are just one of several bus services to use Frog - the others include the ParkShuttle bus at Amsterdam Schipol airport and Rivium plus a former experimental installation in the (French) Antibes.
+The plan included the use of a pioneering electronic guidance technology based on magnetic beacons, which was known as FROG - this being an acronym for Free Ranging On Grid navigation technology.
+Phileas buses were just one of several bus services to use FROG - the others included the ParkShuttle bus at Amsterdam Schipol airport and Rivium plus a former experimental installation in the (French) Antibes.

-Frog features magnets which are embedded (at 4m intervals) in the concrete road surface.
-These are read by the on-board computer system which has also been programmed with details of the route to be followed.
-The computers also monitor wheel revolutions, this provides precise location information and helps the computer guide the buses both along the correct route and into bus stops.
+FROG used magnets which were embedded (at 4m intervals) in the concrete road surface.
+These were detected by the on-board computer system which was also programmed with details of the route to be followed.
+The computers also monitored wheel revolutions, as this provided precise location information and helped the computer guide the buses both along the correct route and into bus stops.

-Frog is a commercial product of an Utrecht-based company called Frog Navigation Systems, who also trade as 2gethere.
+FROG was a commercial product of an Utrecht-based company called Frog Navigation Systems, who also traded as 2gethere.